(scene opens up in cleared dining room)

 (scene opens at the park)

-Me: (sitting on bench, running fingers through Delta’s two-toned hair) The blue is starting to fade.
+Me: (sitting on bench, running fingers through Gammas’s two-toned hair) The blue is starting to fade.
 I like the slate blue of it, it looks like stone.
 Maybe you’re an Earth Witch.

 Me: If we do the color again, what color do you want to do?
 Pink?
 Red?
 Green?